jdiejim/BYOB/docs/endpoints/delete_industry.md

 - **id** — Id of the industry

-#### On body

-- **name** — Name of the industry

 ***

 ## Return format
-Status code 200, along with a JSON array with the object updated containing the keys and values:
+Status code 200, along with a JSON array with the object deleted containing the keys and values:

 - **id** — id of the industry.
 - **industry** — name of the industry